CatherineTrevor/the_marketing_ally/README.md

 A site promoting the marketing services offered from The Marketing Ally: a marketing consultant assisting small-medium organisations on small, short-term marketing projects, and providing guidance on budgets, plans, copywriting review and general marketing help.

 Site visitors can purchase online marketing templates (plans, budgets etc.) using Stripe payments as a guest.
-Account owners receive a free review of the templates once completed, can buy work hours required for a project, and see their order history.
-Time slots for project work can be requested, but not booked.
-This will be a future feature where signed in account owners can book times.
+Account owners receive a free review of the templates once completed.

+Account owners can also purchase work hours required for a project, and see their order history.
+Time slots for project work can be requested via Calendly, but require confirmation from site admin.
+In the future signed in account owners can book timeslots and pay for hours within one transaction, using the Calendly and Stripe integration.

 # User Experience Design